• Skip to primary navigation

 Step-By-Step Directions

-This recipe rivals the easy boxed mac and cheese we serve our kids.
+This recipe rivals the easy boxed mac and cheese we serve our kids and we even have a red sauce version with One-Pot Creamy Tomato Orzo.
 I still pull out a box of mac and cheese sometimes, but our son loves this dish...as long as it's served fresh.
 But that goes for most stovetop mac and cheese to my knowledge.

 sauteing shallots and garlic